'Ireland will lose money' - Donohoe warns corporate tax revenue will decline from 2023

 The Irish Finance Minister has said tax receipts from corporation tax in Ireland will begin to decline from 2023 onwards.

-Yesterday (January 5), new figures revealed that Irish tax receipts surged to their highest ever level last year at €68.4 billion, reducing the Exchequer deficit down to €7.3 billion.
+New figures revealed this week that Irish tax receipts surged to their highest ever level last year at €68.4 billion, reducing the Exchequer deficit down to €7.3 billion.

 It is the highest recorded tax yield, and more than €9 billion more than the previous highest figure in 2019.